Burgi0101/react-seed/README.md

 ```
 npm start
 ```
-just go to ```localhost:3000``` in your browser and the app should be up and running.
+Just go to ```localhost:3000``` in your browser and the app should be up and running.

 ## testing
-to trigger your tests you can just run
+To trigger your tests you can just run
 ```
 npm run test
 ```
-there is also a watch task configured that will run all your tests when changes to any file in your source folder are applied.

-just open an additional terminal and run
+There is also a watch task configured that will run all your tests when changes to any file in your source folder are applied.Just open an additional terminal and run
 ```
 npm run watch
 ```